USAFA-ECE/ece281-book/_sources/lab/lab2.md

 -   Implement the remaining outputs with your preferred choice.

 2\.
-CREATE SSD TESTBENCH AND SIMULATE
+CREATE 7SD TESTBENCH AND SIMULATE

 ## EDIT THE VHDL TEMPLATE